This year passed in the blink of an eye. Or at least that's how it feels looking back.

 Within a few days of returning to Virginia from Japan, I was on a flight back to Medellin, Colombia, where I spent the subsequent six months.

 In addition to further delving into the city's ridiculously fun nightlife, I also made an effort to visit some of the top restaurants.

 My big trip outside Medellin took me to the Caribbean city of Santa Marta, Taganga — a backpacker favorite, the gorgeous Parque Nacional Tayrona, and Cabo de la Vela, a desolate yet beautiful beach at the northernmost point of the country and continent.

-I also made it a point to visit two of Antioquia's most popular pueblos, Jardin, where I went horseback riding, and Santa Fe de Antioquia, where I started writing and compiling my Medellin city guide, an ebook I intend to release early in 2012.
+I also made it a point to visit two of Antioquia's most popular pueblos, Jardin, where I went horseback riding, and Santa Fe de Antioquia, where I started writing and compiling my Medellin city guide, an ebook I intended to release early in 2012.

 But it wasn't all fun and games.

 Once I was feeling better, and back in Medellin, I was robbed by an armed man while waiting at a stoplight in a taxi.

 The recent robbery in Colombia had me on edge for my first visit to Ecuador, but despite all the theft stories I'd heard, I couldn't bring myself to skip a country out of fear alone.